-An analysis of the breakdown of ailments for 2020/21 shows there has been an increase in some conditions.
-Figure 5h shows that there have been almost 500 more consultations for hay fever this year compared to last, and almost double the number of dry skin consultations and over double the number of constipation consultations.
+An analysis of the breakdown of ailments for the first 6 months of 2020/21 shows there has been an increase in some conditions.
+Figure 5g shows that there have been over 200 more consultations for hay fever, over 40 more consultations for indigestion and reflux.
+The variation in the ailments treated via the scheme compared with 2019/20 may be due to an incomplete year, and therefore Hay fever - a seasonal ailment would be more prevalent in the first half of the year.

 The CAS service is widely available throughout Hywel Dda UHB and it is expected that activity will increase as referral by medical practices for these ailments becomes routine.
-From the results of the public engagement survey, it was positive to note that 84% of respondents were aware of the Common Ailment Service.
+From the results of the public engagement survey it was positive to note that 84% of respondents were aware of the Common Ailment Service.